 - A “Welcome to Medicare” packet and Medicare card will arrive in the mail from the Social Security Administration about 3 months before 65th birthday.

-Must apply: If you did not choose early retirement between the ages of 62 and 65, you must contact Social Security to apply for Medicare.
+Must apply: Do you have to sign up for Medicare in certain situations?
+If you did not choose early retirement between the ages of 62 and 65, you must contact Social Security to apply.
 You can enroll during your Initial Enrollment Period (the three months before, the month of, and the three months after your 65th birthday).
 Upon enrollment, Social Security will send a "Welcome to Medicare" packet that includes a Medicare card.

 Three ways to Apply for Medicare Parts A and B